Kenny-Snub-Nose-Monk/movie-empire-react/README.md

 # WatchMe Movie WebSite

 ## Description
   WatchMe Movie WebSite uses TMDB API to provide the latest move information.
 You can search any movie easily and add them to your favorite or watch list.
-One big point for this project is included [Alan AI](https://alan.app/) which is NLP (Nautral Lanugage Processing) function.
+One big point for this project is included [Alan AI](https://alan.app/) which is NLP (Nautral Lanugage Processing) extention tool.
 You can try to use your voice to search the movie.
   Try to do below :
   1. Search for iron man.
   2. Go to "top rate" or "popular" or "Action" or "Comedy"